-Dorothy Gray Sensitive Skin Cream containing Vitamin D could help sooth skin overexposed to the sun and Dorothy Gray Sunburn Cream could be used for those who wished to avoid a tan altogether.
+Dorothy Gray Sensitive Skin Cream containing vitamin D could help soothe skin overexposed to the sun and Dorothy Gray Sunburn Cream could be used for those who wished to avoid a tan altogether.
 Although less effective than modern formulations, the sunburn cream contained the UV filters benzyl salicylate and benzyl cinnamate in a formulation developed for Lehn & Fink by Emil Klarmann in 1928, making it the first of its type.

-The introduction of Dorothy Gray Cream 683 entrenched the dry-oily skin divide right across ‘cleanse, lubricate, stimulate’ routine.
+The introduction of Dorothy Gray Cream 683 in 1933 entrenched the dry-oily skin divide right across ‘cleanse, lubricate, stimulate’ routine.
 Although Dorothy Gray Cream 683 disappeared and other product changes were made, the essentials remained the same through to the 1950s.

 The ‘Cleanse, Lubricate, Stimulate’ routine was an early example of what Dorothy Gray referred to as a ‘Rule of Three’, that is, a routine that consisted of three parts.
-The company also used it in later skin care routines such as that used for combination skin.
+The company also used it in later skin-care routines such as that used for combination skin.

 1. A special smooth-texture cream is needed to cleanse thoroughly.
 Thus, Rule 1 is Cleanse with Salon Cold Cream (for very oily areas, use Cleansing Cream, Liquefying).

 2. For finer texture, fewer flaws, give skin local stimulation.
 Rule 2.
 Stimulate by patting with non-drying Texture Lotion.